What you put in your body before a workout greatly impacts your gym performance.

 Both coffee and pre-workout have a high caffeine content and will improve your energy levels, but pre-workout is designed to do more.

 The combination of ingredients means that pre-workout will aid in performance and recovery, making it the better option for those serious about fitness.

 Learn More - Should You Take Pre-Workout Before Cardio?

-Coffee provides an energy boost, but that's about it.
+Coffee provides a natural energy boost, but that's about it.
 A pre-workout supplement has caffeine, amino acids, creatine, and other ingredients, which are all designed to maximize performance and muscle building.

 When it comes to coffee vs pre-workout for bodybuilding, then it's not even close; pre-workout is the clear winner.

 Black coffee is often used in diets because it has 0 calories.
 In comparison, pre-workout has more calories but provides a bit more substance to your body.